 Sometimes members try to search through the archives to find what they’re looking for but cannot (maybe wrong keywords?).
 Make sure the questions get answered if nobody responds to them for a while.

 What could go wrong?

-This question might sound a little vague (apart from intriguing), but an important one to ask yourself (or anyone in your team).
+This question may sound vague (apart from intriguing), but an important one to ask yourself (or anyone in your team).

 Think of everything that could go wrong and a possible way to deal with it.
-Make a list and share it with everyone who moderates the community.
+Please make a list and share it with everyone who moderates the community.

-If you think you need a lot more help, you can create an official program to recruit volunteers to help you moderate the community.
+If you need much more help, you can create an official program to recruit volunteers to help moderate the community.

 If you are building your community on Slack (or similar platforms), tools like Skunk Mod or setting up custom replies with Slackbot can help reduce overhead.